 Infrastructure levels

-Proper selection of infrastructure development level is key for the identification of infrastructure gaps and a reliable system and project assessment.
+A proper selection of the infrastructure development level is key for the identification of infrastructure gaps and a reliable system and project assessment.
 In line with CBA Methodology provisions, the following infrastructure levels are considered.

 H2 Level 1